p0i5on8/theTypingCat/README.md

 python3 -m pip install selenium
 ```
 also install the latest version of chrome driver from [here](https://chromedriver.chromium.org/downloads)
+make sure that the version of chromedriver downloaded is compatible with your chrome browser

 ### Installation and Usage